monome/norns/README.md

 `make`
 `./maiden`

-this will open grid as serial device (currently hardcoded to `/dev/ttyUSB0`) and run lua. handlers are defined in `maiden/handle.lua`
+this will open grid as serial device (currently hardcoded to `/dev/ttyUSB0`) and run lua.

+user code handlers are defined in `maiden/handle.lua`

+`maiden/init.lua` is executed on launch - extend it to define vars, tables, functions &c for use in handlers.